pytorch/torchtune/docs/source/recipes/qat_distributed.rst

 Distributed Quantization-Aware Training (QAT)
 =============================================

-QAT allows for taking advantage of memory-saving optimisations from quantisation at inference time, without significantly degrading model performace.
+QAT allows for taking advantage of memory-saving optimizations from quantization at inference time, without significantly degrading model performance.
 In torchtune, we use `torchao <https://github.com/pytorch/ao>`_ to implement QAT during training.
-This works by :ref:`simluating quantization numerics during fine-tuning <what_is_qat_label>`.
-While this may introduce memory and compute overheads during training, our tests found that QAT significantly reduced performance degredation in evaluations of quantized model, without compromising on model size reduction gains.
+This works by :ref:`simulating quantization numerics during fine-tuning <what_is_qat_label>`.
+While this may introduce memory and compute overheads during training, our tests found that QAT significantly reduced performance degradation in evaluations of quantized model, without compromising on model size reduction gains.

 Interested in using this recipe?
 Check out some of our tutorials which show how it is used:

 * :ref:`qat_finetune_label`

-The best way to get started with our recipes is through the :ref:`cli_label`, which allows you to start fine-tuning one of our built-in models without touching a single line of code!
+The best way to get started with our recipes is through the :ref:`cli_label`, which allows you to list all our recipes and configs, run recipes, copy configs and recipes, and validate configs without touching a line of code!

 For example, if you're interested in using this recipe with the latest `Llama models <https://llama.meta.com/>`_, you can fine-tune in just two steps:

 .. note::

-    You may need to be granted access to the LLama model you're interested in.
+    You may need to be granted access to the Llama model you're interested in.
 See :ref:`here <download_llama_label>` for details on accessing gated repositories.